jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ### Fleury’s Algorithm
 An edge in an undirected connected graph is a __bridge__ if removing it disconnects the graph.
 For a disconnected undirected graph, definition is similar, a bridge is an edge removing which increases number of disconnected components.

-A vertex in an undirected connected graph is an __articulation point__ (or cut vertex) if removing it (and edges through it) disconnects the graph.
+A vertex in an undirected connected graph is an __articulation point__ (or __cut vertex__) if removing it (and edges through it) disconnects the graph.
 For a disconnected undirected graph, an articulation point is a vertex removing which increases number of connected components.

 Both represent vulnerabilities in a connected network and are useful for designing reliable networks.

+A graph is said to be __biconnected__ if:
+1. It is connected, i.e. it is possible to reach every vertex from every other vertex, by a simple path.
+2. Even after removing any vertex the graph remains connected.

+A connected graph is biconnected if it is connected and doesn’t have any _Articulation Point_.

 Fleury’s Algorithm for printing Eulerian trail or cycle in an _undirected graph_:
 1. Make sure the graph has either `0` or `2` odd vertices.